snaik7/terraform-1/website/docs/configuration/providers.html.md

 `version` is still supported for compatibility with older Terraform versions.

 ## Provider Source

+-> **Note:** The provider `source` attribute was introduced in Terraform v0.13.

 The `required_providers` block can be used to declare the source for a terraform provider.
-You do not need to declare the source of any provider owned by HashiCorp(official provider / link?), but it is required for all partner and community providers.
+You do not need to declare the source of any provider owned by HashiCorp(official provider / link?), but it is required for all other providers, including locally-installed third-party providers.

 To declare a provider's source, add a `required_providers` block inside a `terrafrom` block: